qbleuse/AWS-SAMUEL/Documentation/Walkthrough/Design.md

 Simple enough.
 Everything is overriden and all the interface for the features exists in the class.

-A lot of platform have their implementation : Epic Online Services (arguably the better working one), Steam (working for most of the most important, but buggy on some features), IOS, Android...
+A lot of platform have their implementation : Epic Online Services (arguably the better working one), Steam (working for most of what is important, but buggy on some features), IOS, Android...

 But then, if all those platforms have implementation, AWS should have one, right ?
 The answer is yes !
 The Amazon OSS exists, let's take a look at it.